Stuart Forster travels to Baden-Württemberg’s state capital and visits the SchweineMuseum Stuttgart, Germany’s Pig Museum.

 “I collected totally different things then had a guest with me who collected pigs.
 I brought her a little Miss Piggy from the market but I didn’t want to give it away.
 It was very pretty; it was painted, really beautiful.
 I had no idea then there were antiques,” recalls Erika.
 Her collection grew quickly.

 “She had 200.
-The kitchen, bath and living room was full of pigs.
+The kitchen, bath and living room were full of pigs.
 I overtook her in the first year.
 I had 600.
 She was shirty with me,” recalls Erika laughing.

 “Visitors made an effort.
 They brought me pigs every now and again and the collection got going.
 I bought them up at flea markets too.
 I still go to markets but there are far fewer antiques, I get hold of them from dealers.
 They seek them out for me.”